Geography & Environmental Studies

 3 Credits (3)

-The U.S. Southwest: physical and human geography, coupled human-environment interactions, causes and consequences of environmental issues, and implications for sustainable development.
+This course introduces you to the U.S. Southwest, including its physical and human geography, coupled human-environment interactions, causes and consequences of environmental issues, and implications for sustainable development.
 Taught with GEOG 555.

 Learning Outcomes